 Chief of Strategy and Development

 Michelle is the most recent officer addition to the Parkdale Management, LLC team.
 Her 17-years of prior consulting includes many well-recognized companies and organizations.
-Her history offers a rich tapestry of assisting businesses with both development strategy, and an alignment for the people/process/purpose within the business of healthcare.
+Her history offers a rich tapestry of assisting businesses with both development strategy, advocacy, and an alignment for the people/process/purpose within the business.
 Michelle was on the front lines of the rise of the fight against ID Theft with her first role with Indiana Attorney General in 2008.
 Then again during the formation in 2012 Indiana Prescription Drug Abuse Task Force as an Executive Coordinator.
 She later went on to focus on raising Indiana’s visibility nationwide with outreach efforts focused on business and personal awareness of the impacts of this issue.
-Michelle is recognized at the local, state and federal level for having a style blending passion for a number of causes with that of smart long-term business decisions.
-She serves on the State Board for the Indiana Addictions Issues Coalition.
-And at Parkdale Center for Professionals, she is responsible for ensuring that outcomes meet their greatest potential.
+Michelle is recognized at the local, state and federal level for having a style blending passion for a number of causes with that of smart long-term business and advocacy decisions.
+She serves on the Indiana State Board for the National Alliance On Mental Illness.
+With Parkdale, she is responsible for ensuring that all outcomes meet their greatest potential in both the treatment and hospital loss prevention sides of the business.

 To contact Michelle, email email@example.com